koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_43_financial-flows.md

-# Financial Flows – Description of the Slide
+# Slide 43 of Lecture 10 contains information about Financial Flows – Description of the Slide

 This slide illustrates how **money moves through the logistics chain**, separating two key financial streams:
 - **Red arrows** → *Flow of bills* (invoices being sent)